0xikki/slack-leave-request/documentation/backend_structure_document.md

 ## API Design and Endpoints

-The backend uses a RESTful approach to interact with Slack’s API.
+The backend uses a RESTful approach to interact with Slack's API.
 Specific endpoints are set up to handle the incoming requests from the `/leave` slash command and to process the form data from the modal.
 There are also endpoints for sending notifications back to users and for handling admin approval workflows.
 These endpoints are designed to be simple and intuitive, ensuring smooth communication between Slack and the backend service.
 Each endpoint carries out its function in a clear way, reducing the complexity of the code and ensuring that all parts of the system work together seamlessly.

 ## Hosting Solutions